SWC-OSG-Workshop/OSG-UserTraining-RMACC17/novice/DHTC/04a-ScalingUp-python.md

     Submitting job(s)..........
     10 job(s) submitted to cluster 329837.

 Apply your `condor_q` and `connect watch` knowledge to see this job progress.
-After all jobs finished, execute the `post_script.sh` script to sort the results.
+After all jobs finished, execute the `post_process.sh` script to sort the results.

-    ./post_script.sh
+    ./post_process.sh

 ## Other ways to use `queue` command